twistedtwig/AutomatedDeployments/README.md

 1. Backuping up IIS Settings to file for Source Control.
 2. Copying files to a destination location.
-3. Give Full Permisisons to a given folder and its children for the given username.
+3. Give Full permissions to a given folder and its children for the given username.
 4. Removing files from a destination location.
 5. Setting up App Pools on a destination machine.
 6. Setting up web sites on a destination machine.